mendix/CommunityCommons/README.md

 *refreshClassByObject* - Refreshes a certain domain object type in the client.
 Useful to enforce a datagrid to refresh for example.

-*getLastChangedByUser* -  Returns the user that last changed an object as System.User (new in 2.2).
+*getLastChangedByUser* -  Returns the user that last changed an object as System.User.

-*getCreatedByUser* - Returns the user that created an object (new in 2.2).
+*getCreatedByUser* - Returns the user that created an object.

 *encryptMemberIfChanged* - Use this function to automatically encrypt attributes of an object during (for example) before commit. (new in 2.4)